jay3sh/mepage/_posts/2010-12-01-functional-programming-in-javascipt-using-underscorejs.md

 layout: post
 title: "Functional programming in Javascipt using Underscore.js"
 ---
-"Functional programming in Javascipt using Underscore.js"
+Functional programming in Javascipt using Underscore.js
 ===
 My interest in functional programming was re-kindled when I attended a talk on the topic at PyCon India this September.
 Subsequently I tried to look into how it can benefit my code - Javascript or python.